apollographql/apollo-server/docs/source/schemas/resolvers.md

 }
 ```

-Followng the previous example, a first implementation of these resolvers might be:
+Following the previous example, a first implementation of these resolvers might be:

 https://launchpad.graphql.com/lk308wpxnq
 ```js